 Why hire influencers?
 Why include influencer marketing to your marketing plan?
 And why you should run influencer marketing campaigns for your business.
 Here are some top benefits of working with influencers:

 - Reach to your target audience.
 Check the audience demographics data of the influencers you want to work with, if it matches to your target audience, hooray!
 You can easily reach your target customers through influencers.

 - Grow your brand awareness in a non-pushy way.
 The endorsement of top influencers gives credit to your new brands or products.
 People will get familiar with your brands/products scrolling their social media feeds.
 All the exposure of your products has an impact on the purchase decision-making by customers.

 - A great resource for your content marketing strategy.
 Influencers create great content will help boost your SEO.

 - The value of micro-influencers has been under-estimated.
 Micro-influencers are especially suitable for location-based marketing campaigns, and products in a niche topic/industry.

-Let’s start with this top chart of UK influencers in the tech world, to find the right influencers for your brands or clients.
+Let’s start with this top chart of UK influencers in the tech world, who have the most subscribers on YouTube in the tech category, to find the right influencers for your brands or clients.

 Mrwhosetheboss is a British YouTube channel created in April 2011.
 It is owned by Arun Maini – a tech guru and social media personality who gained popularity for his tech reviews, personal testimonials, and advice on different brands of cameras, smartphones, gaming consoles, and many other gadgets.
 He has also been featured on popular companies like The Daily Telegraph, Huffington Post and Business Insider.